Interview: Dominic Parsonson of Fuji Xerox Australia07 March 2018

-Dominic Parsonson is a senior additive manufacturing specialist and expert at Fuji Xerox Australia, and works with industrial companies and educational institutions to identify and implement additive manufacturing solutions.
-Having worked in the additive manufacturing industry for a number of years, we were pleased to be able to speak with Dominic to discuss his thoughts onthe future of additive manufacturing and its impact on key industries, including manufactuing, healthcare and education.
+Dominic Parsonson is a senior additive manufacturing specialist and expert at Fuji Xerox Australia and works with industrial companies and educational institutions to identify and implement additive manufacturing solutions.
+Having worked in the additive manufacturing industry for a number of years, we were pleased to be able to speak with Dominic to discuss his thoughts on the future of additive manufacturing and its impact on key industries, including manufacturing, healthcare and education.

 How did you originally become interested in additive manufacturing?

 The first time I came across a 3D printer was in South Africa in the 90s in a defence application and I was immediately fascinated by so many elements: the concept of digital to analogue, the chemistry (I have a chemical background) and the immense potential 3D printing has to change the way that manufacturing is done.

 I remember sitting down with the operator who explained to me how, in a particularly challenging application, a printed prototype had highlighted a fundamental design flaw that would have cost millions of dollars to resolve if it had not been detected.
 It was from then that I was hooked on every level, from my inner geek to the hard headed business side.

 You’re now a specialist at Fuji Xerox Australia.
 Tell me a bit more about some of the work you’re currently doing within AM.